kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 On the day of the Code Freeze, your responsibility is to try to help contributors to get the approval on their PRs and needed label.
 Check [How To Escalate](#how-to-escalate) part of the document for guide how to do this.

 When the code freeze starts, the highest priority has the PRs which had `approved` and `lgtm` labels before the code freeze started and are in the milestones.
-Depending on the merge queue length, it might be proposed to hold PRs that have `approved` and `lgtm`, but are not in the milestone.
+Depending on the merge queue length, it might be proposed to hold PRs that have `approved` and `lgtm`, but are not in the milestone (using the following query [`is:pr is:open no:milestone label:approved label:lgtm`](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+no%3Amilestone+label%3Aapproved+label%3Algtm)).

 You can monitor PRs using the following queries:
 - [PRs supposed to be in the merge pool (`is:pr is:open milestone:v1.17 label:approved label:lgtm -label:do-not-merge/hold`)](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+milestone%3Av1.17+label%3Aapproved+label%3Algtm+-label%3Ado-not-merge%2Fhold)